zorgick/lerna-bootstrap/README.md

 > 🚩 **Note**
 >
-> *modules* workspaces must be built before this command is run.
+> *modules* workspace must be built before this command is run.

 - To launch ts checks execute `yarn types:check`.
 It builds all packages and then runs ts static analyzer.